skienzmatishun/rippreport/content/p/fairhope-voters-important-notice/index.md

   llm_score: 85
   recency_score: 0.07864784737789618
   rank: 10
+summary: In our ongoing analysis of the Fairhope municipal government battles, we reveal how defeated political brokers scheme to overturn election results.
+Councilmen Jack Burrell and Michael Boone execute dirty tricks backed by Catalyst to block Mayor Karin Wilson's reform agenda.
+Residents must support their elected mayor now or watch corrupt Good Ole Boys reclaim city hall.
 ---
 Fairhope voters, we did it once and now we have to do it again.
 And that is show our mayor support and remind the city council the majority won the election.
 Our council has been under the influence of the minority and turning a blind eye to the majority.
 They have allowed previous personal friendships to take front seat to city issues, following senior councilmen down a path of falsehoods.
 The newly elected council, three members, have been convinced— so far, that facts are fiction, such as the airport scandal.